benintheb/studylog/javascript/goorm-jsES6-basic/goorm-jsES6-basic.md

 ### `let`

-First, the name of the variable cannot overlap with `let`.
+With `let`, the names of the variables cannot overlap.
 Also, `let` is considered to be in a block scope when used inside a block.

     if(true){
         let num = 3;